ingig/code-narrator/docs/src/documentation/plugins/builders/UserDefined/UserDefinedBuilderHelper.ts.md

 private getPredefinedQuestion(type: string): string | undefined
 ```

-This private method takes a string representing the builder type and returns a predefined question based on the type.
-If the type is not recognized, it returns `undefined`.
+This private method takes a `type` string and returns a predefined question based on the type.
+It supports 'howto', 'readme', 'tutorial', and 'faq' types.

 #### extractContentBetweenHeaders